na-na-hi/renget/archive/tmd2many_moves.md

 Basic Buildings, Generic Towns, & Miscellaneous | The Opponent is afflicted with *Paralysis*. | .
 Caves & Tunnels | The Opponent is afflicted with *Flinch*. | .
 Sandstone, Loose Dirt, & Gravel | The Opponent's Accuracy is decreased by 1. | .
-Swamps & Marshlands | The Opponent's Speed is decreased by 1. | .
+Swamps & Marshlands | The next round, the Opponent's Speed is decreased by 1. | .
 Water & Underwater | The Opponent's Attack is decreased by 1. | .
 Taiga & Frozen Caves | The Opponent is afflicted with *Freeze*. | .
 Volcanic Earth & Magma | The Opponent is afflicted with *Burn*. | .
 Haunted Territories & Ominous Weather | The Opponent is afflicted with *Flinch*. | .
-Clouds & Strong Winds | The Opponent's Speed is decreased by 1. | .
+Clouds & Strong Winds | The next round, the Opponent's Speed is decreased by 1. | .
 High-Atmosphere | The Opponent is afflicted with *Paralysis*. | .
 Space | The Opponent's Defense is decreased by 1. | .
 Flower Fields, Grasslands, Forests, & Grassy Terrain | The Opponent is afflicted with *Sleep*. | .
 Esoteric Spaces, Mystical Forests, & Misty Terrain | The Opponent's Special Attack is decreased by 1. | .
 Electromagnetic Fields & Electric Terrain | The Opponent is afflicted with *Paralysis*. | .
-Dreams & Psychic Terrain | The Opponent's Speed is decreased by 1. | .
+Dreams & Psychic Terrain | The next round, the Opponent's Speed is decreased by 1. | .

 ***